About Us

 President

-Shaped by the vision and values of the Sisters of Mercy and their founder, Catherine McAuley, Mercy High School is part of a global network of 196 Mercy secondary schools.
+Shaped by the vision and values of the Sisters of Mercy and their founder, Catherine McAuley, Mercy High School is part of a global network of 195 Mercy secondary schools.
 We share in a sacred mission to help our students live out our Mercy values—excellence, hospitality, service, justice, and compassion—so that our Mercy Girls become the people God calls all of us to be.

 Ms. Lennon is the first Mercy alumna to serve as president of Mercy High School.
-Her own Mercy roots stretch back to Ireland, where her aunt serves as a Sister of Mercy in Co.
+Her own Mercy roots stretch back to Ireland, where her aunt ministers as a Sister of Mercy in Co.
 Galway.

 As an Elizabeth Morrissy Scholar at Notre Dame of Maryland University, Ms. Lennon earned her B.A. in history in 1989.
 She received an M.A. in Latin American history from The Catholic University of America in 1991.
 She was one of 20 heads of school from around the world selected for a prestigious Klingenstein Fellowship at Columbia University’s Teachers College in 2020.
+Ms. Lennon is committed to civic engagement, and serves on the board of trustees for the Maryland Center for History and Culture and Loyola Blakefield, as well as the Mercy Health Services nominating committee.

 The Daily Record named Ms. Lennon one of Maryland’s Top 100 Women in 2011, 2015, and 2018, and she is a member of their Circle of Excellence.
 In 2012, the Emerald Isle Club selected her as Deputy Marshal for the Baltimore St. Patrick Parade.
 In 2020, she received Notre Dame’s Elizabeth P. Hoisington ’40 Distinguished Alumna Award.
+She is a parishoner of St. Joseph Cockeysville.

 Mercy High School Baltimore is a sponsored ministry of the Institute of the Sisters of Mercy of the Americas and is a member of Mercy Education.